A Midsummer Night's Dream

-A Midsummer Night's Dream is a comedy play written by William Shakespeare in about 1595 or 1596.
+A Midsummer Night's Dream is a comedy play written by William Shakespeare between the years 1594 to 1596.
 The play is set in Athens, and consists of several subplots that revolve around the marriage of Theseus and Hippolyta.
 One subplot involves a conflict among four Athenian lovers.
 Another follows a group of six amateur actors rehearsing the play which they are to perform before the wedding.
-Both groups find themselves in a forest inhabited by fairies who manipulate the humans and are engaged in their own domestic intrigue.
+Both groups find themselves in a forest inhabited by fairies who manipulate the humans.
+The fairies themselves are also in conflict, as the King and Queen of Fairies argue over an Indian changeling boy.
 A Midsummer Night's Dream is one of Shakespeare's most popular and widely performed plays.